PKU-EPIC/GAPartNet/README.md

   python train.py test -c gapartnet.yaml \
   --model.init_args.ckpt ckpt/release.ckpt
   ```
+Notice:
+- We provide visualization code here, you can change cfg in `model.init_args.visualize_cfg` and can control what to visualize (save_option includes ["raw", "pc", "sem_pred", "sem_gt", "ins_pred", "ins_gt", "npcs_pred", "npcs_gt", "bbox_gt", "bbox_gt_pure", "bbox_pred", "bbox_pred_pure"]) and the number of visualization samples.
+- We fix some bugs for mAP computation, check the code for more details.

 ### 5. Training
   You can run the following code to train the policy: